jburger/jburger.github.io/_posts/2016-12-06-onions-docker.md

 > _Oh the epiphany I had when I learned this lesson!
 Bittersweet moments :)_
 >
 >
-> 'The problem of waiting for a database (for example) to be ready is really just a subset of a much larger problem of distributed systems.
+> 'The problem of waiting for a database (for example) to be ready is really just a subset of a larger problem of distributed systems.
 In production, your database could become unavailable or move hosts at any time.
 Your application needs to be resilient to these types of failures.'
 >
 > [This advice right here](https://docs.docker.com/compose/startup-order/)
 >